 The Company uses various financial instruments including loans, RPI swaps, cash and various items, such as trade debtors and trade creditors that arise directly from its operations.
 The main purpose of these financial instruments is to raise finance for the Company's operations.
-All of the Company's financial instruments are of Sterling denomination and the group does not trade in financial instruments or derivatives.
+All of the Company's financial instruments are of sterling denomination and the Company does not trade in financial instruments or derivatives.

 The existence of these financial instruments exposes the Company to a number of financial risks, which are described in more detail below.
 The directors review and agree policies for managing each of these risks and they are summarised below.
+These policies have remained unchanged from the previous year.